Who we are and what we do

 In a time of significant change, we recognise that digital skills are needed at every level of an organisation and across all job roles and grades.
 The future of Scotland as a thriving digital nation, as illustrated in the Digital Strategy A changing nation: how Scotland will thrive in a digital world, relies on people being equipped with the best possible learning experiences that empowers them to do their job effectively and with confidence.

 Our professional learning offer is aimed at anyone working in the public and third sectors in Scotland.
 We nurture digital skills, building capacity and capability to support transformation and digital public services.
-Our team works closely with the Digital, Data and Technology (DDaT) Profession to provide opportunities for up-skilling and re-skilling across a range of jobs families.
+Our team supports the Digital, Data and Technology (DDaT) Profession within the Scottish Government.

 The Stakeholder Forum